sgonzalezml/workshop-react/readme.md

     }
 }
 ```
-5. Now we are going to add the “create post” functionality to our input component, lets use axios for that purpose.

-6. And finally in our client.js file we are going to render our app
+5. And finally in our client.js file we are going to render our app
 ```jsx
 import React, { Component } from 'react';
 import ReactDOM from 'react-dom';